 cargo build --release

-If you encounter an error here, you might need to restart your shell.
+2) You might need to restart your shell.
 See the following warning from the Rust installer:

 To get started you may need to restart your current shell.